1bardesign/batteries/readme.md

 ## snake_case?
 Why?

-I personally prefer it, but I accept that it's a matter of taste and puts people off.
+I personally prefer it, but I accept that it's a matter of taste and puts some people off.

-I've implemented experimental automatic lowerCamelCase API conversion that you can opt in to by calling camelCase() before export(), let me know if you use it and encounter any issues.
+I've implemented experimental automatic API conversion (UpperCamelCase for types, lowerCamelCase for methods) that you can opt in to by calling `:camelCase()` before `:export()`, let me know if you use it and encounter any issues.

 # License